elmar-peise/python-lsf/README.md

 Requirements
 ------------
-* bjobs, bhosts, and bsub available from the command line
+* bjobs, bhosts, bsub, and lshosts available from the command line
 * python version 2.7.x
-* (developed with LSF version 9.1.1.1)
+* (developed with LSF version 9.1.2.0)

 Installation